n-ckr-ch-rds-n/interviews/quiz_questions.md

 How do you debug?
 What’s your process for using/learning about gems?
 How would you go about getting up to speed at our company?
-How would you build an API?
-What language would you use?
 Why do companies increasingly move towards using micro services?
 Have you ever used a grid system, and if so, what do you prefer?
 What is CRUD?